renatog17/js-numero-secreto/README.md

 # Guessing Game: Number Challenge
 This project was developed as part of "JavaScript: validações e reconhecimento de voz" course offered by Alura.
 The objective of this game is guessing a number between 1 and x, where the player receive hint after each incorrect answer.

+This game can be played using voice recognition.

 ## How to Run the Game

 To run the Number Challenge game locally on your machine, follow these steps: